Vietnam at a Glance

 If you are moving to Vietnam and the Mekong Delta, you will also experience quite a few typhoons in this area during the rainy season.
 These typhoons often cause flooding and severe damage.

 Although the economy is still dominated by state-owned businesses, the government has made several attempts to further economic liberalization and international integration.
-Thus, expats moving to Vietnam are welcome if they bring sufficient professional qualifications to the table.
+Thus, expats are welcome if they bring sufficient professional qualifications to the table.

 However, reforms are necessary, as Vietnam’s labor force is constantly growing.
 At the same time, the global recession has hurt the country’s export oriented economy.
 This may also make it difficult for less qualified expats moving to Vietnam to find work there.

 After having reached one of the highest inflation rates in August 2011, the government decided to focus on stabilizing Vietnam’s economy instead of on growth.
 Early in 2012, Vietnam introduced an extensive reform program focusing on public investment, the banking sector, and state-owned enterprises.
-The country continues to face severe challenges.
+However, the country continues to face severe challenges in 2013.
 The current near-bankruptcy and default of the state-owned shipbuilder Vinashin resulted in a downgrade of Vietnam’s sovereign debt.

 Vietnam’s main income is derived from the manufacturing industries.
 The services sector, however, also offers lots of employment opportunities for foreign nationals moving to Vietnam.